Black Progressives Appear To Surge In Primaries, While Trump-Backed Candidates Lose

 All winning in landslides so far.

 What that could mean for the 2020 presidential race is notable as well.
-If Democrats have two key pillars of their base fired up and politically activated — women and Black voters — that could be a game-changer, as President Trump's ratings continue to suffer.
+If Democrats have two key pillars of their base fired up and politically activated — women and Black voters — that could be a game-changer, as Trump's ratings continue to suffer.

-Looking at last night's results, the upset of the night appears to belong to Jamaal Bowman, a former middle school principal from the Bronx.
-He is well ahead of longtime Democratic incumbent Eliot Engel with more than 60% of the vote.
+Looking at Tuesday's results, the upset of the night appears to belong to Jamaal Bowman, a former middle school principal from the Bronx.
+He is well ahead of longtime Democratic incumbent Eliot Engel, with more than 60% of the vote.

 Many races have not been called yet because of the significant number of absentee ballots that remain to be counted.

 Bowman began to surge in recent weeks after Engel, asking to speak at an event, was caught on mic saying, "If I didn't have a primary, I wouldn't care."